sidekiq/sidekiq/Pro-Changes.md

 1.8.0
 -----------

-- Fix long standing Batch race condition where Batches can complete before they have been fully defined or only half-defined.
+- Fix race condition where Batches can complete before they have been fully defined or only half-defined.
 Requires Sidekiq 3.2.3. [#1919]